dbiersach/asp-hs/README.md

-# asp-hs
+# Teachers Program for the African School of Physics
-Teachers Program for the African School of Physics
+## Using Google Colab